 Of course you should hire animal lovers.
 But you should also screen applicants for prior experience, personality types, and how well they mesh with your existing team.
 Unlike other more “structured” businesses, pet boarding facilities often operate like small families.

 Once you have a solid staff, you should do everything you can to keep them.
-This may include offering performance incentives (extra days off), working around their personal lives (following a schedule template they filled out), or just showing your appreciation (buying coffee for the clan or giving out an employee appreciation award).
+This may include using technology to entice them (the next generation of workers wants their schedule on their phone), offering performance incentives (extra days off), working around their personal lives (following a schedule template they filled out), or just showing your appreciation (buying coffee for the clan or giving out an employee appreciation award).

 Put Your Passion On Display